Leon Hall: 2009

 Defensive coordinator Mike Zimmer retained Hall and Joseph as the starting cornerbacks to begin 2009.
 He was involved in a memorable play in the Bengals week 1 game against the Denver Broncos.
 With the Bengals leading 7-6 late in the 4th quarter, the Broncos were attempting to get into field goal range.
 On 2nd down, Broncos quarterback Kyle Orton threw a pass to the outside with Hall in coverage.
 Hall tipped the pass into the air.
 However, the ball was tipped in-bounds instead of out of bounds.
-As a result, Brandon Stokely made the catch off the ricochet and ran it 87 yards for a go-ahead and game-winning touchdown, giving Denver a 12-7 win.
+As a result, Brandon Stokley made the catch off the ricochet and ran it 87 yards for a go-ahead and game-winning touchdown, giving Denver a 12-7 win.
 This play is the longest game winning touchdown with under a minute to play in NFL history.
 In Week 6, Hall collected a season-high 12 combined tackles (ten solo) and deflected a pass during a 28–17 loss to the Houston Texans.
 The following week, he made seven combined tackles, a season-high four pass deflections, and intercepted two passes by quarterback Jay Cutler during a 45–10 win against the Chicago Bears in Week 7.
 Hall finished the 2009 season with 71 combined tackles (58 solo), 24 pass break-ups, two forced fumbles, and a career-high six interceptions.